A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Introduction

 \section{Introduction}

-Discrete choice models (DCM) provide a powerful econometric framework to understand and predict choice behaviors.
-The majority of DCMs are Random Utility Models (RUM), derived under the utility-maximization decision rule \citep{mcfadden1973}.
-Rooted in theory, DCMs have the advantage of \textit{interpretability}: they can explain why/how individuals choose among a set of alternatives, and provide credible answers to ``what-if'' scenario questions.
-DCMs have been the predominant approach for consumer choice analysis and widely applied in areas such as transportation planning and marketing.
+Discrete choice model (DCM) is a robust econometric framework to understand and predict choice behaviors.
+With a solid foundation in random utility theory, DCM has the significant advantage of interpretability: it can explain how individuals choose among a set of alternatives and provide reliable answers to ``what-if'' scenario questions, which is crucial for making policy decisions.

-A DCM requires model specification to be known as a \textit{priori}.
-Utility function is a primary component of model specification.
-Systematic part of the utility describes how a choice-maker values each attribute of an alternative (``taste''), and how tastes vary systematically across choice-makers (``taste heterogeneity").
-When the underlying relationships are nonlinear, coming up with an accurate utility specification can be difficult.
-Misspecified utility functions lead to biased parameter estimates, lower predictability, and wrong interpretations \citep{bentz2000neural, torres2011wrong, VANDERPOL2014}.

-Although nonlinear functions (e.g. higher-order polynomial, semi-log transform, piecewise linear) can be employed, they also require correct assumptions about the function form.
-Statistical tests are routinely used to select models.
-However, it is difficult to test all possible specifications with a fair amount of covariates; and the true specification may not be covered.
-Model uncertainty has been a persistent concern for model developers and users, which motivates researches on \textit{data-driven} approaches to learn utility specification.

-Machine learning (ML), often viewed as a collection of data-driven methods, can exploit the rich information in large raw data.
-ML requires less a \textit{priori} theories.
-Its primary focus is prediction accuracy rather than interpretability.
-Neural networks, as a popular class of ML algorithms, have achieved remarkable breakthroughs recently in various domains, such as computer vision, natural language processing, and speech recognition.
-On complicated tasks, deep neural networks that require no domain knowledge surpass traditional ML methods that rely heavily on feature engineering.

-The success of neural networks is attributed to its capacity to learn highly complex functions, enabled by large datasets, advanced optimization techniques, and increased computational capacity.
-Given our limited knowledge of the true utility function, could we utilize a neural network to unravel the complexity in data?
-Can we bring neural networks to DCMs, in ways to enhance the flexibility in model specification, reduce potential bias and improve predictability?

-Current neural network applications to discrete choice problems focus on \textit{prediction}, with some exceptions \citep{west1997comparative,Carvalho1998forecasting, bentz2000neural, hruschka2002flexible, sifringer2018let, van2019artificial}.
-A majority of the studies find neural networks can outperform DCMs in various contexts regarding prediction accuracy.
-A major criticism of the neural network approach is its lack of interpretability.

-Interpretability is crucial for high-stakes decisions in transportation planning, such as infrastructure investment, congestion pricing etc. Planners rely on models to give reliable answers to ``what-if'' questions at the \textit{disaggregated} level.
-For example, how a specific market segment will respond to a toll increase or a new subway line?
-To support policy decisions, prediction accuracy alone is not enough.
-A model must represent the true relationships between explanatory variables and choice outcomes.

-Although a neural network can provide utility interpretations and economic indicators (e.g. elasticity, willingness-to-pay etc) equivalent to a DCM, its estimation results suffer from large variances across runs; and a particular model run can generate unrealistic behavioral indicators \citep{wang2018using}.
-How can we make neural networks learn interpretable results that can support planning decisions?